Alpha Flight: Volume 4

 After reclaiming her daughter Claire from her cousin, Vindicator assembles Alpha Strike (consisting of Persuasion, Ranark, a Wendigo, and a brainwashed Citadel) in order to spread the Unity program and take down Alpha Flight.
 It is soon discovered that Master of the World is behind the Unity Party, the formation of Alpha Strike and what has happened to Department H as he introduces himself to Kyle Jinadu.

-Alpha Flight ends up robbing a treasury in order to fund a special tactical training from Taskmaster in an isolated Yukon Territory.
+Alpha Flight ends up robbing a treasury to fund a special tactical training from Taskmaster in an isolated Yukon Territory.
 While overseeing the formation of a revolution against the Unity Party, Guardian, Sasquatch, and Shaman hatch a desperate and dangerous plan that involves the bad personality of Aurora.
 Aurora's personality begins to cause her to become unstable to herself and Alpha Flight.
-Meanwhile, Master of the World explains his history involving the Plodex to Claire.
+Meanwhile, the Master of the World explains his history involving the Plodex to Claire.
 Alpha Flight manages to rescue Kyle Jinadu and encounter Wolverine.

 At a beach in Ontario with Claire, Vindicator is visited by Wolverine who states that the people in the United States are becoming concerned about the Unity Party's actions.
 When Wolverine notices that Vindicator calls the rest of Alpha Flight traitors, Wolverine decides to investigate.
 Wolverine finds Alpha Flight and learns of their revolution against the Unity Party.
 He agrees to help them take back Canada just as Alpha Strike attacks.
 During the ensuing fight, Alpha Flight managed to capture Persuasion as she is a component for a cure that would be used against the Unity Process.
 Alpha Flight, Wolverine, and Taskmaster are then prepared to take Canada back as Master of the World comes out of hiding.

 Master of the World begins his attack on Parliament Hill with Agent Jeff Brown and Claire Hudson present in his spaceship.
 He even manages to kill Gary Cody, his purpose served.
 Guardian continues to fight Vindicator as she orders the rest of Alpha Strike to free Persuasion and destroy the machine connected to her.

 Alpha Flight defeats Alpha Strike.
 Vindicator (still under of Master of the World's mental control) helps Alpha Flight against Master of the World when he attempts to kill Claire.
 Alpha Flight successfully creates the machine to free the people that Master of the World had under his mental control.
 They kill Master of the World, but Vindicator flies away with Claire.
 Afterward, Alpha Flight celebrates after the Unity Party is abolished.